google/blockly-samples/codelabs/custom_generator/custom_generator.md

 - Handling comments.
 - Handling parentheses with operator precedence.

 Blockly ships with five language generators: Python, Dart, JavaScript, PHP, and Lua.
-You can find the language generators and block generators in the [generators directory](https://github.com/google/blockly/tree/master/generators).
+The language generators and block generators can be found in the [generators directory](https://github.com/google/blockly/tree/master/generators).